Juanita Brooks: Quicksand and Cactus: A Memoir of the Southern Mormon Frontier

 Per the encouragement of Dale Morgan, Brooks' colleague in the Works Project Administration, Juanita began writing her autobiography, Quicksand and Cactus in which she describes her childhood and early adulthood through a mix of first and third point narrative.
 She began the manuscript in 1944 and attempted to get published multiple times through 1949 before temporarily abandoning the project to focus on the publication of The Mountain Meadows Massacre.
 During her revisions of the script, she took advice from Morgan to concentrate on the chapters on her childhood, as the chapters on her later life showed little enthusiasm from editors.
 Discouraged by rejections from publication firms, she also chose to fictionalize herself in the later versions of the script, substituting for herself a fictional character, Sal, a revision that has been subject to much controversy in the authenticity of her recount.
 Brooks defended her revision in a letter to D. L. Chambers stating, "While I can see that it may lose something in authenticity, I hope that it may gain in vitality.
 I had felt that, to justify the book, the subject of an autobiography should have achieved distinction in some field, while a good story may just be a good story."

 Brooks revisited the book in 1970 after returning to Salt Lake City after the death of her husband Will Brooks.
 The next five years were painstaking to finish the book as Brooks found it challenging to stick to it for long periods of time, and her memory began to falter in regards to her first marriage and early widowhood.
 In 1977, her children moved her back to St. George and boxed the manuscripts, essentially marking the end of her writing career.
 The rest of the publication was left up to Trudy McMurrin, Brooks' assigned developmental editor at the University of Utah Press.
-McMurrin pieced together chapters and ideas, but a lack of dates and unity in style and themes and despite her best efforts, she deemed the work unfit to publish.
-Juanita's son Karl Brooks took the matters into his own hands and hired Richard Howe to prepare and publish the work.
+McMurrin pieced together chapters and ideas, but due to a lack of dates and unity in style and themes and despite her best efforts, she deemed the work unfit to publish.
+Juanita's son Karl Brooks took the matter into his own hands and hired Richard Howe to prepare and publish the work.
 Howe consulted McMurrin, studied Juanita's correspondence with Morgan, and evaluated consistencies among the paper and typewriters used by Brooks to logically order chapters for its final publication.
 Thus, the autobiography is unfinished by Juanita herself, a tribute to an unfinished quality of Brooks' living personality.